Travel ban may shut door for Afghan family to bring niece to US for a better life

 IRMO, S.C. — (AP) — Mohammad Sharafoddin, his wife and young son walked at times for 36 hours in a row over mountain passes as they left Afghanistan as refugees to end up less than a decade later talking about their journey on a plush love seat in the family's three-bedroom suburban American home.

-He and his wife dreamed of bringing her niece to the U.S. to share in that bounty.
+He and his wife dreamed of bringing her niece to the United States to share in that bounty.
 Maybe she could study to become a doctor and then decide her own path.

 But that door slams shut on Monday as America put in place a travel ban for people from Afghanistan and a dozen other countries.

-“It’s kind of shock for us when we hear about Afghanistan, especially right now for ladies who are affected more than others with the new government,” Mohammad Sharafoddin said.
+“It’s kind of shock for us when we hear about Afghanistan, especially right now for ladies who are affected more than others with the new government,” Mohammad Sharafoddin said, referring to the country's Taliban rulers.
 “We didn't think about this travel ban.”

+Since the Taliban took control of Afghanistan in August 2021 as the Western forces were in the final phase of their withdrawal from the country, they have barred education for women and girls beyond sixth grade, most employment and many public spaces.
+Last August, the Taliban introduced laws that ban women's voices and bare faces outside the home.

 Trump said visitors who overstay visas, like the man charged in an attack that injured dozens of demonstrators in Boulder, Colorado, earlier this month, are a danger to the country.
 The suspect in the attack is from Egypt, which isn't included in the ban.